-Making fresh, homemade, creamy cannoli filling is really simple.
-But a few tips can make the difference between a great cannoli and one that’s just… meh.
+Making this fresh, homemade, creamy cannoli recipe is really simple.
+But a few tips can make the difference between a great cannoli filling and one that’s just… meh.
 Read on to learn more.

 This classic Italian dessert with a crunchy cannoli shell and cannoli cream is perfect for the holidays but easy enough to make all year round!